Pittsfield, Massachusetts: History

-The Mohicans, an Algonquian people, inhabited Pittsfield and the surrounding area until the early 18th century, when the population was greatly reduced by war and disease brought by European Colonists.
+The Mohicans, an Algonquian people, inhabited the area that would later come to comprise Pittsfield until the early 18th century, when the population was greatly reduced by war and disease brought by European Colonists.
 Many migrated westward or were subjugated to live on the fringes of their land.

-In 1738, wealthy Bostonian Colonel Jacob Wendell bought 24000 acre of land known originally as "Pontoosuck," from a Mohican word meaning "a field or haven for winter deer," as a speculative investment.
+In 1738, wealthy Bostonian Colonel Jacob Wendell bought 24000 acre of land known, originally as "Pontoosuck," from a Mohican word meaning "a field or haven for winter deer," as a speculative investment.
 He planned to subdivide and resell to others who would settle there.
-He formed a partnership with Philip Livingston, a wealthy kinsman from Albany, New York, and Col. John Stoddard of Northampton, who had claim to 1000 acre here.
+He formed a partnership with Philip Livingston, a wealthy kinsman from Albany, New York, and Col. John Stoddard of Northampton, Massachusetts, who had claim to 1000 acre here.

 A group of young armed militia men came and began to clear the land in 1743, but the threat of Indian resistance around the time of King George's War soon forced them to leave, and the land remained unoccupied by Englishmen for several years.

 Soon, many colonists arrived from Westfield, Massachusetts, and a village began to grow, which was incorporated as Pontoosuck Plantation in 1753 by Solomon Deming, Simeon Crofoot, Stephen Crofoot, Charles Goodrich, Jacob Ensign, Samuel Taylor, and Elias Woodward.
 Mrs. Deming was the first and the last of the original colonists, dying in March 1818 at the age of 92.
 Solomon Deming died in 1815 at the age of 96.

 Pittsfield was incorporated in 1761.
 Royal Governor Sir Francis Bernard named Pittsfield after British nobleman and politician William Pitt.
 By 1761 there were 200 residents and the plantation became the Township of Pittsfield.

-By the end of the Revolutionary War, Pittsfield had grown to nearly 2,000 residents, including Colonel John Brown, who in 1776 began accusing Benedict Arnold of being a traitor, several years before Arnold defected to the British.
+By the end of the Revolutionary War, Pittsfield grew to nearly 2,000 residents, including Colonel John Brown, who began accusing Benedict Arnold of being a traitor in 1776, several years before Arnold defected to the British.
 Brown wrote in his winter 1776–77 handbill, "Money is this man's God, and to get enough of it he would sacrifice his country."

 Pittsfield was primarily turned into an agricultural area because of the many brooks that flowed into the Housatonic River; the landscape was dotted with mills that produced lumber, grist, paper, and textiles.
 With the introduction of Merino sheep from Spain in 1807, the area became the center of woolen manufacturing in the United States, an industry that dominated the community's economy for almost a century.

 House of Mercy, first cottage hospital in the U.S.